 I also find the introduction of guest speakers and artists, when possible, to be extremely useful in stimulating productive discussion.
 One of the great things about teaching at the college level is the wide variety of disciplines at your doorstep.
 I’ve found that most other faculty, schedule permitting, are happy to visit my classes and discuss their areas of study and their research.
 Students should be exposed to as wide a range of contemporary and historical media practices, as well as multicultural and historically underrepresented producers and artists, as is possible.
 Teaching in Portland, one of the great film cities in the world, has given me access to a broad range of filmmakers, from those that make microbudget, very personal DIY films, to directors of large-scale Hollywood-backed productions.
 Most of these filmmakers have been more than happy to come into my production classes to chat with students.

 I am an enormous advocate of the value of international education.
 I believe that studying abroad can be the most rewarding experience a student can have while in college.
-To that end, I secured the position of the Director of Temple University’s Summer Seminar in Dublin, a position I held for several years.
+To that end, I secured the position of the Director of Temple University’s Summer Seminar in Dublin, a position I held for two years.
 I developed an exciting curriculum involving history and literature, site visits and field work, creative work and writing.
 During the program, I also taught courses that I authored, including “Irish Media Arts and Irish Identity” and “Travel Writing in Ireland.”
 With a firm foothold in Ireland’s media market, I have been able to open doors to students that would be closed to most academic programs, including the engineering of learning experiences at RTE, Ireland’s national television network, and Hot Press, which is the Irish equivalent of Rolling Stone.
 I also secured the position of the Director of Temple University’s Summer Seminar in London, where I was asked to provide the creative direction and program revision that I brought to the Dublin program.

 I’ve also led the video production unit of the Institute for Education in International Media’s program in Armagh, which is located just outside of Belfast in Northern Ireland.
 I supervised and instructed digital filmmaking in a massive multimedia project in which students from multiple American colleges and universities produced a portrait of the small city, which has a fascinating and troubled political history.
 In addition to their production work, the students learned intercultural competence, a skill that no media producer should be without in an era in which media production industries have become so globalized.